johnamdickson/portfolio-project-2/README.md

  - There should be alt text describing each animal image for visually impaired users. <br><br>
 #### Optional Content
 - The site will have background music.
-- The site will have audible effects or descriptions for each animal when the cards are turned over and matched. <br><br>
+- The site will have audible effects or descriptions for each animal when the cards are turned over and matched.
+- 1 player game option against the computer.<br><br>
 ### Structure
  - The site will have a logo at the top of the page.
  - There will be a game section containing all of the game elements.